Toric Geometry and the Semple-Nash modification: Algebraic tori

 \section{Algebraic tori}

 Let $k$ be a field.
-The multiplicative group $k^*$ of non zero elements of $k$ is equipped with the structure of algebraic group over $k$, usually denoted by $\mathbf{G}_m := \mbox{Spec} k [t^{\pm 1}]$.
+The multiplicative group $k^*$ of non-zero elements of $k$ is equipped with the structure of algebraic group over $k$, usually denoted by $\mathbf{G}_m := \mbox{Spec} k [t^{\pm 1}]$.
 A $d$-dimensional \textit{algebraic torus} over $k$ is an algebraic group isomorphic to a $(k^*)^d$.

 If $M$ is a rank $d$ lattice then $T^M := \mathrm{Spec } k [t^M]$ is an algebraic torus over $k$.
 If we fix a basis $m_1, \dots, m_d$ of the lattice $M$ we get a group isomorphism

 and isomorphism of $k$-algebras $k [t_1^{\pm 1}, \dots, t_d^{\pm 1} ] \rightarrow k [t^M]$ which induces an isomorphism $T^M (k) \rightarrow (k^*)^d$.